thjashin/mirror-stein-samplers/README.md

-# mirror-stein-samplers
-Sampling with Mirrored Stein Operators
+# Sampling with Mirrored Stein Operators